thunderclient/thunder-client-support/README.md

 ![](https://github.com/rangav/thunder-client-support/blob/master/images/thunder-client-tests.png?raw=true)

 * I noticed we need to write lot of boilerplate code in Postman and other clients to do basic testing using scripting like status code equal 200.
 So I implemented GUI based tests, where you select couple of dropdowns to do most standard tests very easily without any scripting knowledge.
-* **Set Environment Variable** from tests tab is now supported
+* **Set Environment Variable** from tests tab is now supported, follow below steps
   * Create Env and the required variable name with empty value
   * From the tests tab select `Set Env Variable` option and enter the json property
-  * In value input enter the variable name when its matches it will turn green
+  * In value input enter the variable name when its matches name in env, it will turn **green**
   * Now execute the request you will see the variable value set.

 <a name="contribution"></a>